secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 * Separate individual badges, stuff in clear holders/clips that come with the badge paper, and arrange in badge carrying case

-### AMER Field Marketing Venue Search and Contract Requests
+### AMER Field Marketing Venue Search
-For venue search and contract requests, the FMM can open an issue utilizing the [`AMER_VenueSearch_ContractRequest`](https://gitlab.com/gitlab-com/marketing/field-marketing/issues/new?issuable_template=AMER_VenueSearch_ContractRequest) template.
+For venue search requests, the FMM can open an issue utilizing the [`AMER_VenueSearch`](https://gitlab.com/gitlab-com/marketing/field-marketing/issues/new?issuable_template=AMER_VenueSearch) template.
 Follow the instructions to provide event details and assign to the FMC.

 ### AMER Field Marketing Event Copy Deadline Process
 * FMM to assign MPM and FMC when creating the event issue